 What Is A Water Softener?

-A water softener is a water treatment device that removes hardness-causing minerals from your water.
-A water softener primarily removes calcium and magnesium:
+A water softener is a treatment device that removes hardness-causing minerals from your water.
+It primarily removes calcium and magnesium.
+Calcium is a significant contributor to water hardness and can cause buildup on pipes and appliances, while magnesium is another major contributor and can lead to scale buildup.

 A water softener provides many benefits for treating water in the home.
 When calcium and magnesium are removed from the water, it prevents scale buildup on pipes and fixtures, improves the cleaning process, extends appliance lifespan, and improves the softness of skin and hair.
 These benefits make a difference in the everyday things you use in your home.